 Albinism is an inherited condition present at birth, characterized by a reduced or lack of pigment that normally gives color to the skin, hair, and eyes. [figure 1].

 One person in 17,000 has some type of albinism.
 Albinism affects people from all races.
 Most children with albinism are born to parents who have normal hair and eye color for their ethnic backgrounds.
-Some patients with albinism have white hair and very light blue eyes, while others have blonde hair and blue eyes and might not even know they have albinism as their signs are so subtle.
+Some patients with albinism have white hair and very light blue eyes, others have blonde hair and blue eyes, and some even have brown hair and eyes.
+The findings may be subtle and a person may not even know that he or she has albinism.

 These disorders are generally divided into two types.
 Oculocutaneous (pronounced Ock-you-low-kew-TAIN-ee-us) Albinism or OCA and Ocular Albinism.
 OCA involves decreased pigment in the eyes, hair, and skin.
 There are 4 types of OCA that have been described depending on the type of genetic defect.
 Ocular albinism involves primarily the eyes, while the skin and hair show normal or near-normal coloration.